More about: Palace of Versailles Tickets and Tours

 How to buy tickets to the Palace of Versailles at the ticket office

-Once you buy your ticket at any of the ticket offices, you'll have to go to Access A and wait there for about an hour, as it tends to get very crowded.
+Once you buy your ticket at any of the ticket offices, you will have to go to Access A and wait there for about an hour, as there are usually a lot of people.
 If you want to save yourself that wait too, make sure you book a priority access ticket (through Gate B), where the queue is always faster (about 20 minutes wait).

 If I have bought a Paris Sightseeing Pass, do I get the tickets to Versailles included?